nchaigne/dhcperfcli/README.md

 ## Transaction Id

 The Transaction Id (field `xid`) is a number used to correlate messages and responses between a client and a server.
-By default xid values are generated incrementally, starting at 0 (or option `-I`).
+By default xid values are generated incrementally, starting with a random value (or option `-I`).

 Once a reply is received to a message (or the timeout expires), the allocated xid is freed and might be used again.